iicoom/Note/Linux/Linux command.md

 xiaomao  pts/5    121.69.73.122    14:00    0.00s  0.00s  0.00s w

-3. top - display Linux tasks
+3. top - display Linux tasks 实时动态
 The  top program provides a dynamic real-time view of a running system.
 It can display sys-
        tem summary information as well as a list of tasks currently being managed by the Linux ker- nel.